Is FBS a Scam?

 • Phone number

-• What is your source of income and your net annual income?
+• Source of income and net annual income

 Is FBS a Scam